-The LMRWD began investigating erosion along Spring Creek in 2022 after residents reached out regarding impacts to private property.
-The project studied three sites along the creek in Carver, MN.
-In 2023, two of the sites were advanced for bank stabilization practices, which were designed to the 60% level.
-A wetland delineation has been submitted to USACE.
+In 2022, the LMRWD began investigating erosion along Spring Creek after residents reached out regarding impacts to private property at three sites along the creek in Carver, Minnesota.
+In 2023, two of the sites were advanced for bank stabilization practices, which were designed to the 60 percent level.
+The LMRWD submitted a wetland delineation to the US Army Corps of Engineers.
 These improvements are scheduled to be constructed in the winter of 2024-25.

-The third site was studied further but determined that a project was not needed because of low erosion potential.
+The LMRWD studied the third site further but determined that a project was not needed because of low erosion potential.
 The LMRWD will continue to work on providing a steep slopes management plan for the homeowner of this site.

 Did you know?
 The Minneapolis-Saint Paul International Airport is within the LMRWD.
-The watershed district regularly partners with the Metropolitan Airport Commission to manage water at the airport.
+The watershed district regularly partners with the Metropolitan Airports Commission (MAC) to manage water at the airport.
 In 2023, the MAC adjusted its boundaries to better align with the hydrological zones.